Anderson High School Wigwam: History

+Had this information been common knowledge in 2015, Anderson school district probably wouldn't have closed the doors to the rightly crowned largest high school gym in the world.
+Before the construction of Market Square Arena and when the Indiana Pacers could not secure dates at Indiana State Fairgrounds Coliseum, they played several games at the Wigwam.
+They hosted four playoff games at the court: Game 1 and Game 2 of the 1969 Western Division Finals, Game 5 of the 1971 Western Division Finals, and Game 3 of the 1972 Western Division Finals; the Pacers won each matchup.

 On March 18, 2008, U.S. Secret Service agents met with members of Anderson Police Department for a tour at the Wigwam, where Hillary Clinton was due to speak.
-Her speech at The Wigwam occurred on March 20, 2008, and lasted about an hour.
+Her speech at the Wigwam occurred on March 20, 2008, and lasted about an hour.
 The school district netted $335 from the rental for this event.

 Facing a budget crisis, on March 8, 2011, the Anderson School Board voted six to one to close the Wigwam to save an estimated $700,000 annually.
 In August 2014, the school board accepted a plan that would allow for redevelopment of the site while maintaining the gymnasium through at least 2030.
 One section of The Wigwam is currently home to the Jane Pauley Community Health Center–Wigwam, a non-profit clinic that offers primary and behavioral health care.
 There are plans to add more businesses in the future.
 When renovations are complete, the school district will have rent-free access to the arena for at least 12 event days per year, plus practices.